wailord284/Alexs-Arch-Installer/README.md

     * Enable [Ananicy](https://github.com/Nefelim4ag/Ananicy) - Daemon for setting CPU priority and scheduling
     * [Block ads](https://github.com/hectorm/hblock) system wide using Hblock to modify the hosts file (Recommended)
     * [Encrypt and cache DNS requests](https://wiki.archlinux.org/index.php/Dnscrypt-proxy) - Enables DNSCrypt and DNSMasq

-# Things to consider when using this installer:
+# Things to consider when using this installer
-- NO Automatic updates, you are expected to update the system regularly!
+- NO Automatic updates.
+You are expected to update the system regularly!
 - NO Man pages installed (tldr is installed instead)
 - NO manual partitioning (you can only select the drive) or support for filesystems other than EXT4
 - NO support from Arch communities (due to not being installed the "Arch way" from/by the wiki)
+- NO guarantee of common or well-known utilities such as CUPS for printing being installed
+- Spectre and Meltdown mitigations are disabled!
 - AUR Support is enabled with yay package manager
 - Third party repositories enabled by default (repo-ck, archlinuxcn, chaotic-aur, aurmageddon)
 - A significant amount of changes that may or may not align with the Arch Wiki or its suggestions
 - Autodetects hardware.
 This can detect and install for the wrong hardware if incorrectly detected

-### Todos
+# Todos
  - Fix cancel option in dialog
  - https://wiki.archlinux.org/index.php/systemd-boot#Grml_on_ESP
  - Add zlib-ng over zlib